A criminal or terrorist poses as a package courier

 - The trope gets a mention at the end of The Dresden Files novel Grave Peril, when Harry mentions that he doesn't order delivery pizza anymore after the start of the war with the Red Court, due to a fake pizza boy nearly killing him with a bomb.

 - Luther.
-A gang of home invaders looking to steal diamonds from a pair of white collar criminal who are about to leave the country turn up in an identical removalist van to the one that's just left.
-Thinking there's been a mistake the man answers the door only to be struck in the face.
+A gang of home invaders looking to steal diamonds from a pair of white collar criminal who are about to leave the country turn up in an identical removal van to the one that's just left.
+Thinking there's been a double booking the man answers the door only to be struck in the face.
+In Season 2, a random spree killer attacks a motorcycle courier and takes his helmet and gear, walks into an office building and starts attacking the staff.
+The helmet comes in handy as he plans to escape the police dragnet disguised as a wounded victim, so has to hide his face while killing.

 - Chuck: Shows up at least once, when a courier picking up a package decides to also kill the guy he's getting it from.